Mokshitha99/Medication-Effective-Analysis/README.md

 t_test_p_value: Computes the p-value of a t-test comparing the means of two numeric vectors.

 scatter_plot: Creates a scatter plot of two numeric vectors.

+correlation_coefficient():  computes the correlation coefficient between two vectors.

+multiple_regression_analysis(): performs a multiple linear regression analysis on the specified data and formula.

+create_sum_variable(): creates a new variable that is the sum of two existing variables.